aidana12/portfolio/README.md

 # Portfolio Website
 This is my portfolio website generated and developed with Angular CLI.
-The website consists of a portfolio overview of all websites I have worked on, a game and an about me section.
+You can see the portfolio here: aidana.xyz The website consists of a portfolio overview of all websites I have worked on, a game and an about me section.

 ## Installing dependencies